-- The Orthobbiological Possibilities for Knee-Preservative Therapy Meniscus Replacement Cartilage Treatment
+- The Orthobiological Possibilities for Knee-Preservative Therapy Meniscus Replacement Cartilage Treatment

-The Orthobbiological Possibilities for Knee-Preservative Therapy Meniscus Replacement Cartilage Treatment
+The Orthobiological Possibilities for Knee-Preservative Therapy Meniscus Replacement Cartilage Treatment

 If the meniscus and cartilage are injured, they can be reconstructed!
 Innovative methods exist by which it is possible to repair missing cartilage structures (meniscus, articular cartilage) with complex replacement materials.
 This opens up completely new possibilities for you.
 However, it is important to understand something in advance: What is common to all of these biological replacement methods is that the operation itself is only a small part of the overall treatment concept.
 Follow-up treatment in the months after the operation requires patience and commitment on your part, typically around one year.